sarkarnayan/meta-ads-mcp/STREAMABLE_HTTP_SETUP.md

 ### Alternative Method: Direct Meta Token

-If you have a Meta Developer App, you can use a direct access token:
+If you have a Meta Developer App, you can use a direct access token via the `X-META-ACCESS-TOKEN` header.
+This is less common.

 ```bash
 curl -H "X-META-ACCESS-TOKEN: your_meta_access_token" \